ryantd42/NY-Legislative-Git/2023/S6933A-2023/bill.md

   ___________

- Introduced  by  Sen.  WEBB  --  read twice and ordered printed, and when printed to be committed to the Committee on Elections
+ Introduced  by  Sen.  WEBB  --  read twice and ordered printed, and when printed to be committed to the Committee on Elections  --  recommitted to the Committee on Elections in accordance with Senate Rule 6, sec.
+8 --  committee  discharged,  bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the election law, in relation to the terms of office  of election commissioners

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 Subdivision 1 of section  3-202  of  the  election  law  is amended to read as follows:
   1. The term of office of an election commissioner shall be [two] FOUR